dav793/angular2-seed/README.md

 * Sandbox3: component calls a synchronous function on a service
 * Sandbox4: component fetches data from a service through observables
 * Sandbox5: component gets data from HTTP request (through a service)
-* Sandbox6: component allows routing between sub-components ** Sandbox7: one subcomponent
+* Sandbox6: component allows routing between sub-components Sandbox7 and Sandbox8
-** Sandbox8: another subcomponent

 Run the unit tests to gain a better understanding of what each sandbox component does.
 The the next section describes how to run the unit tests.

-You can use these components/services as templates for your application, in fact that is their intended purpose.
+You can use these sandboxes as templates for your application, in fact that is their intended purpose.

 The tests for each component/service may be found in the files ending with '.spec.ts'.
 They are placed in the same directory as the rest of files related to that component (.html, .css, .ts), as per the